 Haha yes, it’s about immunity, prevention of chronic diseases, all sorts of other things too.

 For example, we know that about 90% of our serotonin, which is our feel good hormone, is produced in the gut and the gut bacteria are involved in that.
 They also produce vitamins like vitamin K. They produce hormones and neurotransmitters and a host of other things.
 So if we keep them healthy, they do lots of stuff that keeps our body healthy.
-So it's a real synbiotic relationship where we look after them and they look after us.
+So it's a real symbiotic relationship where we look after them and they look after us.

 This is so fascinating.
 Is it possible to have too much of an ecosystem?
 Too much gut flora?